Nadav92/JobsApp/README.md

 Password - Pa$$w0rd. <br>

 User can login as Member with <br>
-Usernames  - moti ,nadavBaker ,nadav ,team3 ,dor ,soroka , <br>
+Usernames  - moti ,nadavBaker ,nadav ,team3 ,dor ,soroka ,matan ,ofir ,lcontrol ,shaul. <br>
-matan ,ofir ,lcontrol ,shaul.
 Password - Pa$$w0rd.

 ## Functionality
+#### Admin user
+This type of user can managment other users, if they can be admin / moderator / member. <br>
+Also need to improve photos when member upload photo at `Admin` tab.
 ## Content